CMU-Perceptual-Computing-Lab/openpose/doc/library_overview.md

 2. `netOutputSize` is the resolution of the last layer of the deep net.
 I.e., the resulting heatmaps will have this size.
 Currently, it must be set to the same size as `netInputSize`.

 3. `outputSize` is the final desired resolution to be used.
-The human pose key-point locations will be scaled to this output size.
+The human pose keypoint locations will be scaled to this output size.
 However, the heat-maps will have the `netOutputSize` size due to performance.

 4. `scaleNumber` and `scaleGap` specify the multi-scale parameters.
 Explained in the [README.md](../README.md), in the demo section.